 cleanfotos / Shutterstock.com

 When considering the cost of a car, make sure you add up all expenses.
-These include: insurance; maintenance; delivery charges; registration fees; tax; lender charges like the origination fee, document fee, loan preparation fee and any add-ons you buy from the dealer such as an extended warranty, stolen vehicle recovery insurance, or fabric and paint protection.
+These include: insurance; maintenance; delivery charges; registration fees; tax; lender charges like the origination fee, document fee, loan preparation fee; and any add-ons you buy from the dealer such as an extended warranty, stolen vehicle recovery insurance or fabric and paint protection.
 The Consumer Financial Protection Bureau explains how to budget and figure out what you can afford.

 2. Shop for financing

 Before vehicle shopping, get preapproved for loans from several lenders.
 Include credit unions and banks in your shopping as well as auto dealers, so you can compare interest rates and fees available to you.
 The CFPB tells how to do it, and why: